radiomic/CLEARtrial2/docs/Method (Item 7-43)/Feature extraction (25-28)/Item25.md

 ### Explanation and elaboration of CLEAR item#25

-To make the published work searchable, the keywords must highlight its most important aspects.
-As Example#1 and Example#2 show, radiomics studies must clearly specify imaging modalities (MRI, CT, etc.), target conditions or pathology and anatomy, and analysis methods (machine learning, deep learning).
-Keywords that clearly state these characteristics help investigators find studies for their own work, systematic reviews, and meta-analyses of radiomics research.
+Item#25 explores the feature extraction methodology, a pivotal step involving the identification of previously unseen image patterns through the utilization of agnostic or non-semantic features [5].
+The authors are encouraged to clearly specify the software programs, versions, and exact configuration parameters for radiomic feature extraction to guarantee methodological transparency, quality control and effective troubleshooting [6].
+Several platforms are available, some of them are IBSI compliant.
+Among the available platforms for the features extraction PyRadiomics, LIFEx, and CERR are IBSI-compliant, whereas, for instance, IBEX is not [7].
+Furthermore, the authors should furnish information on general feature types, providing formula and code, to enhance reproducibility and facilitate a more informed interpretation of the study's results.
+Additionally, when incorporating deep features, authors are advised to present the architectural details of their extraction process, preferable with an illustration such as in Example#3 or textually.
+These considerations collectively contribute to the credibility and reliability of radiomics research.

 ### References

 {: .fs-2 }

 1. Kocak B, Baessler B, Bakas S, et al (2023) CheckList for EvaluAtion of Radiomics research (CLEAR): a step-by-step reporting guideline for authors and reviewers endorsed by ESR and EuSoMII.
-Insights Imaging 14:75. [https://doi.org/10.1186/s13244-023-01415-8](https://doi.org/10.1186/s13244-023-01415-8)
+Insights Imaging 14:75. https://doi.org/10.1186/s13244-023-01415-8
-2. Wang S, Zhu C, Jin Y, et al (2023) A multi-model based on radiogenomics and deep learning techniques associated with histological grade and survival in clear cell renal cell carcinoma.
-Insights Imaging 14:207. [https://doi.org/10.1186/s13244-023-01557-9](https://doi.org/10.1186/s13244-023-01557-9)
-3. Hirvasniemi J, Klein S, Bierma-Zeinstra S, et al (2021) A machine learning approach to distinguish between knees without and with osteoarthritis using MRI-based radiomic features from tibial bone.
-Eur Radiol 31:8513–8521. [https://doi.org/10.1007/s00330-021-07951-5](https://doi.org/10.1007/s00330-021-07951-5)
+2. Bartholomeus GA, van Amsterdam WAC, Harder AM den, et al (2023) Robustness of pulmonary nodule radiomic features on computed tomography as a function of varying radiation dose levels-a multi-dose in vivo patient study.
+Eur Radiol 33:7044–7055. https://doi.org/10.1007/s00330-023-09643-8
+3. Feliciani G, Serra F, Menghi E, et al (2023) Radiomics in the characterization of lipid-poor adrenal adenomas at unenhanced CT: time to look beyond usual density metrics.
+Eur Radiol. https://doi.org/10.1007/s00330-023-10090-8
+4. Dai Q, Tao Y, Liu D, et al (2023) Ultrasound radiomics models based on multimodal imaging feature fusion of papillary thyroid carcinoma for predicting central lymph node metastasis.
+Front Oncol 13:
+5. Koçak B, Durmaz EŞ, Ateş E, Kılıçkesmez Ö (2019) Radiomics with artificial intelligence: a practical guide for beginners.
+Diagn Interv Radiol Ank Turk 25:485–495. https://doi.org/10.5152/dir.2019.19321
+6. Mayerhoefer ME, Materka A, Langs G, et al (2020) Introduction to Radiomics.
+J Nucl Med Off Publ Soc Nucl Med 61:488–495. https://doi.org/10.2967/jnumed.118.222893
+7. Fornacon-Wood I, Mistry H, Ackermann CJ, et al (2020) Reliability and prognostic value of radiomic features are highly dependent on choice of feature extraction platform.
+Eur Radiol 30:6241–6250. https://doi.org/10.1007/s00330-020-06957-9

 [Back](https://radiomic.github.io/CLEAR-E3/docs/Item2.html){: .btn .btn-purple .mr-5 }
 [Next](https://radiomic.github.io/CLEAR-E3/docs/Item4.html){: .btn .btn-purple   }